MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-create-service-quotes.md

 ---
-title: How to Create Service Quotes | Microsoft Docs
+title: How to Create Service Quotes
-description: You can use the **Service Quote** page to create documents where you enter information about a service, such as repairs and maintenance, on service items by customer request.
-You can use a service quote as a preliminary draft for a service order, and then convert the quote to a service order.
+description: Learn how to use a service quote as a preliminary draft for a service order, and then convert the quote to a service order.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual